MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/ItemStack.md

 Given name of this stack of items.
 The name tag is displayed when hovering over the item.
 Setting the name tag to an empty string or `undefined` will remove the name tag.

 Type: *string*

-> [!IMPORTANT]
+Notes:
-> This property can't be edited in read-only mode.
+  - This property can't be edited in read-only mode.

-> [!WARNING]
-> This property can throw errors when used.
+  - This property can throw errors when used.
->
-> Throws if the length exceeds 255 characters.
+    - Throws if the length exceeds 255 characters.

 ### **type**
 `read-only type: ItemType;`